Carolajando/KukuSmart-Backend/README.md

 AI Chatbot  - LLM via API (e.g. OpenAI / open-source transformer)

- Frontend -

 ## Approach

-1. Data Preprocessing — Images are cleaned, resized, normalized, and split into training, validation, and test sets.
+1. Data Preprocessing - Images are cleaned, resized, normalized, and split into training, validation, and test sets.
 Augmentation is applied to improve model performance.

-2. Model Training — A CNN model is trained to classify poultry diseases from images.
+2. Model Training -  A CNN model is trained to classify poultry diseases from images.

-3. Chatbot Integration  — An AI chatbot handles farmer questions about symptoms, treatment, and vaccination.
+3. Chatbot Integration - An AI chatbot handles farmer questions about symptoms, treatment, and vaccination.

-4. User Flow  — Farmer uploads image ? receives disease prediction ? gets treatment guidance in English or Swahili.
+4. User Flow  - Farmer uploads image, receives disease prediction, gets treatment guidance in English or Swahili.

-5. User Testing -